New Faculty and Staff

 Julia joins Key School after serving in an assistant teacher position and long-term substitute at St. John’s Parish Day School in Ellicott City, working primarily with early elementary aged students.
 Julia taught at the Calvert School as a Kindergarten assistant and substitute teacher.
 She earned a Bachelor of Music degree in voice performance at the Eastman School of Music and a Master of Music in voice performance from the Peabody Institute of Johns Hopkins University.

 "I deeply appreciate the Key pillar of 'learning by doing.'
-It resonates with me as a language teacher who constantly looks for students to meaningfully engage with language."
+It resonates with me as a language teacher who constantly looks to meaningfully engage STUDENTS with language."

 Upper School Latin Teacher